Thank you for your interest in auditioning for the New York Youth Symphony chamber music program.

 We are now accepting applications for the 2018/19 season.
 Start your application here.

 Auditions will be held September 4-16, 2018.
 Please see the audition requirements below.
+Note: Prospective applicants are urged to review the Chamber Music Guidelines and check for scheduling conflicts before applying for an audition.

 New York Youth Symphony serves students between the ages of 12 and 22.
 In order to participate in a NYYS Program, the applicant's birthdate must be no earlier than May 17, 1996 and no later than November 17, 2006, inclusive.
 Please do not apply if your birthdate falls outside of these dates as you will not be eligible for the program and we are not able to refund your application fee.